 However, it is estimated that up to 87% of the homes that will exist in 2050 have already been built (note 6), so it is also crucial to retrofit existing buildings with energy efficiency measures.

-- View our low energy buildings photo collection on flikr
+- View our low-energy buildings photo collection on flickr

-- Good introduction to the basics of building environmental design including
+- The Environmental Handbook: a good introduction to the basics of building environmental design including passive techniques.